Lightning-AI/LitServe/README.md

 These results are for image and text classification ML tasks.
 The performance relationships hold for other ML tasks (embedding, LLM serving, audio, segmentation, object detection, summarization etc...).

-***💡 Note on LLM serving:*** For high-performance LLM serving (like Ollama/VLLM), integrate [vLLM with LitServe](https://lightning.ai/lightning-ai/studios/deploy-a-private-llama-3-2-rag-api), or use [LitGPT](https://github.com/Lightning-AI/litgpt?tab=readme-ov-file#deploy-an-llm) or build your custom VLLM-like server with LitServe.
+***💡 Note on LLM serving:*** For high-performance LLM serving (like Ollama/VLLM), integrate [vLLM with LitServe](https://lightning.ai/lightning-ai/studios/deploy-a-private-llama-3-2-rag-api), use [LitGPT](https://github.com/Lightning-AI/litgpt?tab=readme-ov-file#deploy-an-llm), or build your custom VLLM-like server with LitServe.
 Optimizations like kv-caching, which can be done with LitServe, are needed to maximize LLM performance.

 &nbsp;